Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 As often happens, documents go out of date quickly.
 The source code is used to communicate business domain knowledge to software engineers who will maintain the project later.

+To be effective, the software has to mimic the domain experts’ way of thinking about the problem (their mental models).

+Without an understanding of the business problem and the reasoning behind the requirements,
+Our solutions will be limited to “translating” business requirements into source code.

+What if the requirements miss a crucial edge case?
+Or fail to describe a business concept and limiting our ability to implement a model that will support future requirements?

 Such a software development process resembles the children’s game Telephone:
 The message, or domain knowledge, often becomes distorted.